notofonts/latin-greek-cyrillic/fontbakery/notofonts-NotoSerif-googlefonts-report.md

 <li>U+036D COMBINING LATIN SMALL LETTER T: not included in any glyphset definition</li>
 <li>U+036E COMBINING LATIN SMALL LETTER V: not included in any glyphset definition</li>
 <li>U+036F COMBINING LATIN SMALL LETTER X: not included in any glyphset definition</li>
-<li>U+10FB GEORGIAN PARAGRAPH SEPARATOR: try adding one of: georgian, glagolitic</li>
+<li>U+10FB GEORGIAN PARAGRAPH SEPARATOR: try adding one of: glagolitic, georgian</li>
 <li>U+1AB0 COMBINING DOUBLED CIRCUMFLEX ACCENT: not included in any glyphset definition</li>
 <li>U+1AB1 COMBINING DIAERESIS-RING: not included in any glyphset definition</li>
 <li>U+1AB2 COMBINING INFINITY: not included in any glyphset definition</li>